OK, cards on the table: I am by no means an expert on recycling scrap metal. I’ve only done it a couple of times and it didn’t exactly make me rich.

 With the weigh in done, the computer printed out a payment receipt that I took back to the front desk.

-Because my transaction was so small and it was only aluminum cans, I was able to cash out right then and there.
+Another day, another six bucks and change, right?!
+Because my transaction was so small, I was able to cash out right then and there.

 Otherwise, when you have a larger transaction, you have the choice of taking a check that day or waiting three business days and coming back to be paid in cash.

-For me, the beauty of going to this particular recycling center is that it’s on my way during the normal course of my weekend errands.
-So I’m not spending extra gas money to drive off the beaten path just to earn 40 cents!
+For me, the beauty of going to this particular recycling center is that it’s on my way during the normal course of my weekend routine.
+So I’m not spending extra gas money to drive off the beaten path just to get paid peanuts!

 For example, next time I need a new car battery, I was told I can bring my old one to be recycled and they’ll pay about $5 or so based on the exact weight.